 There is an information desk (tel: +49 89 97500) on level 3 of the main Munich Airport Centre (MAC) – the main concourse connecting the two terminals.
 In Terminal 2, information desks are located on levels 3 and 4 in Arrivals and Departures respectively.
 There are also several Lufthansa Service Desks located throughout Terminal 2 and a tourist information desk on level 4 of Terminal 1.

 The Munich Airport Centre connects Terminal 1 with Terminal 2, which is a short walk away.

 Munich Airport is located just off the A92 between Munich and Deggendorf and is accessible from four motorway exits.
-Connect to the A92 from the A99 Munich ring road from southern and eastern destinations.
-Alternatively, take Route 388 from Munich towards Erding, and turn off north for the airport just before reaching Erding.
+From central Munich, the A92 is accissble from the A99 ring road that circles the city.
+Alternatively, it is also possible to reach the airport quicky via the A9, which connects the city centre with the A92 a short distance from the terminal complex.
 Once at Munich Airport, follow the signs to Terminals 1 or 2.

 There is a post office in the Munich Airport Centre, between the terminals.
 Wireless internet access is available throughout Munich Airport free of charge.
 There is also 24-hour internet access in the Service Centre, which is located on level 3 of the Munich Airport Centre.

 There are many bars, restaurants, snack bars and cafés at Munich Airport.
 The Terminal 2 gallery in particular is a popular spot for drinking and dining.

 There are duty-free shops (for passengers leaving the EU) and many other outlets selling a wide variety of clothing, electronics, accessories and gifts.